alinex/node-validator/doc/schema/string.md

 # String Schema

-Create a schema that matches any data type.
+Create a schema that matches a string type.

 See at [Any Schema](any.md) for the inherited methods you may call like:
 - `title()`